ServiceStack/locode/www/docs/declarative.md

 | `[Schema]`            | Define which RDBMS Schema Data Model belongs to          |
 | `[UniqueConstraint]`  | Define a unique multi column RDBMS column constraint     |

-### OrmLite Property Attributes
+### Column Property Attributes

-These attributes are used to customize how C# Properties configure & map to RDBMS Columns
+These OrmLite attributes are used to customize how C# Properties configure & map to RDBMS Columns.

 | Attribute           | Description                                                                                         |
 |---------------------|-----------------------------------------------------------------------------------------------------|